 “In Flanders Field” became popular almost immediately upon its publication.
 It was translated into other languages and used on billboards advertising Victory Loan Bonds in Canada.
 The poppy soon became known as the flower of remembrance for the men and women in Britain, France, the United States, and Canada who have died in service of their country.

-^^ (Learn more by clicking on hyperlinks) ^^
+^^ (Learn more by clicking on hyperlinks embedded in text) ^^

 Helen Frankenthaler (1928-2011), American pivotal in the transition from Abstract Expressionism to Color Field painting http://www.frankenthalerfoundation.org/helen/biography